TortoiseGit/TortoiseGit/doc/readme.txt

 place your tools directory somewhere else on your harddisk, if you want to use it to build other docs too.
 This will, however, require tweaking the build scripts.

+Furthermore, Python 3 (can be installed from the Microsoft Store) is required.

 Please note that having spaces in your directory path will (for the time being) cause the documentation build process to fail.